brian90254/MTWABP/FunAndGames/PINBALL/MPF_GAMES_v57/README.md

 What's not inculded?

-I'm specifically NOT including sound files or video files, which generally aren't supported by GitHub anyway, and may have licensing issues.
+I'm specifically NOT including sound, video, or font files, which generally aren't supported by GitHub anyway, and may have licensing issues.
 To run these games correctly, you'll have to provide your own files and sync the names of those to match your configs.